Khovanov homotopy type, periodic links and localizations: Introduction

 \subsection{Outline of the paper}

-Our construction of equivariant Khovanov homotopy type is based on the construction of Khovanow homotopy type via cubical flow categories~\cite{LLS_long}, which is a simplification of the original construction~\cite{LS_stable}.
+Our construction of the equivariant Khovanov homotopy type is based on the construction of the Khovanow homotopy type via cubical flow categories~\cite{LLS_long}, which is a simplification of the original construction~\cite{LS_stable}.
 We consider an equivariant version of cubical flow category, called equivariant cubical flow category (see Subsection~\ref{sub:group_action}).
 A remarkable difference from the non-equivariant definition is that the grading function $\gr$ is replaced by an equivariant grading function $\gr_G$ taking values in the representation ring $RO(G)$.
-Consequently, the moduli spaces are expected to be of dimension $\gr_G(x)-\gr_G(y)$ (refer Definition~\ref{def:eq_dimension} for the definition of ``dimension'' in this setting).
-This approach is motivated by the construction of ordinary (Bredon) homology theory~\cite{CostenobleWaner} and it makes the construction of equivariant Khovanov homotopy type significantly simpler.
+Consequently, the moduli spaces are expected to be of dimension $\gr_G(x)-\gr_G(y)$ (refer to Definition~\ref{def:eq_dimension} for the definition of ``dimension'' in this setting).
+This approach is motivated by the construction of ordinary (Bredon) homology theory~\cite{CostenobleWaner}, and it makes the construction of equivariant Khovanov homotopy type significantly simpler.

-After defining equivariant cubical flow categories and a suitable equivariant neat embedding, we construct equivariant Khovanov homotopy type.
+After defining equivariant cubical flow categories and a suitable generalization of the notion of a neat embedding to the equivariant case, we construct the equivariant Khovanov homotopy type.
 Thanks to the choice of the grading function, this part of the construction is straightforward.

 To show invariance under the choice of link diagram, we need to do substantially more work.
-The key result is, as in~\cite{LS_stable}, the Whitehead theorem, but in the equivariant case the assumptions of Whitehead theorem are much harder to verify.
-In particular, before proving invariance we have to study fixed points of the equivariant cubical flow category; Subsection~\ref{sub:fixed} is devoted to this study.
-Once we establish this fact, the invariance of the group action on the choice of the diagram is proved analogously as in the non-equivariant case.
+The key tool is, as in~\cite{LS_stable}, the Whitehead theorem, but in the equivariant case, the assumptions of the Whitehead theorem are much harder to verify.
+In particular, before proving invariance, we have to study fixed points of the equivariant cubical flow category; Subsection~\ref{sub:fixed} is devoted to this study.
+Apart from that, the invariance of the group action on the choice of the diagram is proved analogously as in the non-equivariant case.